Come Fly with Me

 Other examples of famous Lagerstätten include:

-Aerodactylus, another pterosaur from the Late Jurassic of Germany, was initially classified under Pterodactylus but later recognized as a distinct genus due to differences in skull and limb bone morphology.40 Known from juvenile specimens with wingspans around 0.45 meters, it’s estimated that adults may have reached wingspans of approximately 0.9 meters.
+Aerodactylus, another pterosaur from the Late Jurassic of Germany, was initially classified under Pterodactylus but later recognized as a distinct genus due to differences in skull and limb bone morphology.40: Go to reference 40 at the end of the page Known from juvenile specimens with wingspans around 0.45 meters, it’s estimated that adults may have reached wingspans of approximately 0.9 meters.
 These fossils, though rarer, provide valuable insights into the diversity of early pterodactyloids and suggest a lifestyle similar to Pterodactylus, likely involving hunting small prey in coastal environments.

 Collectively, Pterodactylus and Aerodactylus exemplify the early experimentation in body forms that characterized pterodactyloid evolution.
 Their fossils offer a window into the morphological diversity and ecological adaptability that would eventually give rise to the larger and more specialized pterosaurs of the Cretaceous period.
 These early species underscore the evolutionary flexibility that was a hallmark of pterodactyloid success from their inception.